Lesson video

 If you've got two different ways that Luther began the Reformation, that's absolutely fine.

-Or if you've got the same ways as myself, but you've explained it in a different way, that's okay as well.
+Or if you've got the same ways as myself, but you've explained it in different ways, that's okay as well.

-The key thing though is that you've attributed to explain how the actions that Luther took actually began the reformation.
+The key thing there is that you've attributed to explain how the actions that Luther took actually began the Reformation.

 That's what I'm looking for here.

-And Luther's reforms, known as the Lutheran Reformation, gained a lot of support.
+And Luther's reforms known as the Lutheran Reformation gained a lot of supports but there were also challenges.

-But there were also challenges, one important challenge came from Henry VII of England.
+One important challenge came from Henry VIII of England.

 Thank you very much for joining me today.